epw/consensus/consensus.md

 A ritual does not technically have to be planned.
 If a group of Mages simply gather together at a place of power and start working (or even just start acting in concert), *something* is bound to happen.
 However, with a plan to follow, they can specify the outcome much more precisely.

 The Mage who is leading the ritual rolls the move.
-The other Mages are necessary, and can only Help or Hinder if they are doing something above and beyond their prescribed roles.
+The other Mages are necessary, and can only Help or Hinder (see page XX) if they are doing something above and beyond their prescribed roles.
 The outcomes can be rather dangerous, so a ritual should never be undertaken lightly.

 \End{Player}